inlight-media/challenge-me/challenges/odd-divisor/README.md

 ## Requirements

 - Fastest performing solution wins
-- Must work in browser and node.js
+- Must work in browser and node.js if written in javascript.
+Any other language is allowed.
 - Must not use any other third party module - apart from lodash which is allowed.
 - Must run in under 1s